eggheads/eggdrop/doc/sphinx_source/firstinstall/firstinstall.rst

 6. Type ``make``
 7. Type ``make install``
 8. Type ``cd ~/eggdrop``
 9. For a quick start, edit the eggdrop-basic.conf file.
-To take advantage of all Eggdrop's features, we recommend using eggdrop.conf instead.
+To take advantage of all Eggdrop's features, we recommend using conf/example.conf instead.
 It is also a good idea to rename the file to something easy to remember and specific to your bot, like botnick.conf.
 10. Type ./eggdrop -m <config file>

 Getting the source